We Need to Rethink Benchmarking in Anomaly Detection: Scenario-specific Evaluation

-Theoretical analysis is rarely utilized to support new algorithms in anomaly detection, which is surprising given its potential to overcome limitations like the shortage of datasets for empirical evaluation.
-This may originate from the field's broad nature and unclear design goals.
-For example, while an anomaly score based on density distribution can be effective in one-class scenarios, as low-density samples are more likely to represent anomalies, it may not suit unsupervised cases where clustered anomalies could mask each other and would be in high-density regions~\cite{bachelorsthesisCriticKnn}.
+Anomaly detection algorithms are rarely analyzed theoretically and using controlled experiments, despite such analysis could provide insights beyond those offered by limited benchmark datasets.
+This likely originates from the broad nature of the field, as theoretical analysis and controlled experiments require well-defined assumptions.
+For example, a density-based algorithm might detect anomalies in one-class settings because low-density samples are more likely to be anomalies.
+However, in an unsupervised setting where clustered anomalies form high-density regions~\cite{bachelorsthesisCriticKnn}, it can fail.
+Such implicit assumptions make theoretical analysis and controlled experiments challenging.

-To address this, we can define specific scenarios with meaningful assumptions (see \cref{sc:scenario-specific_benchmarking}), allowing for generalization across different approaches within a scenario.
-A well-defined taxonomy enables the creation of synthetic datasets with specific properties, offering deeper insights than standard benchmark datasets.
-For instance, \citet{ttt} highlight an algorithm's failure to detect rare anomalies, using synthetic experiments to identify the minimum frequency required for successful detection.
+Scenarios address this by incorporating explicit structural properties (see \cref{sc:scenario-specific_benchmarking}), enabling findings from theoretical analysis and controlled experiments to apply across algorithms designed for the same scenario constraints.
+For instance, \citet{ttt} highlight an algorithm's failure to detect rare anomalies, using controlled experiments to identify the minimum frequency required for successful detection.